elastic/logstash-forwarder/README.md

 # logstash-forwarder

-o/~ I'm a lumberjack and I'm ok!
+o/~ I'm a logstash-forwarder and I'm ok!
 I sleep when idle, then I ship logs all day!
 I parse your logs, I eat the JVM agent for lunch! o/~

 ## Questions and support

 If you have questions and cannot find answers, please join the #logstash irc channel on freenode irc or ask on the logstash-users@googlegroups.com mailing list.

+logstash-forwarder was formally named lumberjack.

 ## What is this?